 The CX430 will be additional to the Kuga and, since it is based on the front-wheel-drive C2 platform, it is expected to be conventional hatchback-like, with a slightly raised driving position.

 Ford has identified ‘white paper’ models like the CX430 to replace saloons and hatches in its US line-up.
 Further crossovers with Mustang design cues and front-drive chassis are a strong possibility because they combine “the best attributes of cars and utilities, such as high ride height, space and versatility”.

 If the vehicles are sized appropriately, European sales are likely.

-Ford's push into EVs followed news that Ford is dropping the Fiesta (below), Focus, Fusion and Taurus from its North American line-up.
+Ford's push into EVs followed news that Ford is dropping the Ford Fiesta (below), Ford Focus, Fusion and Taurus from its North American line-up.
 The end of the Fiesta in the US had been rumoured for some time, because fuel prices have dropped and the economy has recovered, allowing US buyers to return to their preferred larger vehicles.

 Decisions on the replacements for the Fusion and Taurus have been pending for a couple of years too.
 Ford’s new CEO, Jim Hackett, has acted decisively and made the announcement at a financial conference in the US, momentously ending Ford’s 110-year presence in the US passenger saloon market.

 “We are committed to taking the appropriate actions to drive profitable growth and maximise the returns of our business over the long term,” said Hackett.